Code-the-Dream-School/python-200/lessons/01_analysis_intro/07_pipelines.md

 **1. Logging**

 Instead of relying on `print()`, Prefect provides structured logging through `get_run_logger()`.
-These logs are automatically captured and shown in the Orion UI, making debugging much easier.
+This allows you to log messages with different levels (INFO, WARNING, ERROR) that are automatically timestamped and stored in the Prefect UI (Orion) for later review.

 ```python
 from prefect import task, flow